nicoespeon/vscode-slides/README.md

 ### Tips

 - Prefer to keep coding files empty, or with easy content supposed to be known.
-- Leverage the Markdown preview setting to render Markdown files for increased readibility.
+- Leverage `slides.previewMarkdownFiles` setting to render Markdown files for increased readability.
-- Separate presentation materials into a separate folder for cohesion.
+- Leverage `slides.folder` setting to regroup your slides into a folder for better cohesion.

 ## Release Notes